yoshid8s/opg-ca-extension/docs/extended-ogp.md

 This document describes the experimental extended OGP metadata used by the OP/CAS Chrome extension and WordPress CA Manager Extension.

+This approach is intended to coexist with existing OGP ecosystems, not to replace them.

 ## Goal
 To explore how OP/CAS authenticity metadata can coexist with existing OGP-based social sharing ecosystems.